snowplow-incubator/snowplow-micro-examples/README.md

     2. purchase-event ([schema](https://github.com/snowplow-incubator/snowplow-micro-examples/blob/develop/local-iglu/schemas/test.example.iglu/purchase_event/jsonschema/1-0-0))
         - These events happen when a user completes the purchase of the products in their cart by clicking the Purchase button.
         - This is a self-describing event that captures the total amount of the transaction.
-        - We also want to add as [custom contexts](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#2217-adding-predefined-contexts) the product involved, which are described by the product entity ([schema](https://github.com/snowplow-incubator/snowplow-micro-examples/tree/develop/local-iglu/schemas/test.example.iglu/product_entity/jsonschema), see more below)
+        - We also want to add as [custom contexts](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#2217-adding-predefined-contexts) the products involved, each of which is described by the product entity ([schema](https://github.com/snowplow-incubator/snowplow-micro-examples/tree/develop/local-iglu/schemas/test.example.iglu/product_entity/jsonschema), see more below)
         - Implemented in the shop-page (see file [homepage.js](https://github.com/snowplow-incubator/snowplow-micro-examples/blob/develop/app/static/ecommerce/js/homepage.js)):
         ```
         // create the contexts array - homepage.js line 175